F41zK4r1m/TryHackMe/PalsForLife.md

 ## Enumeration:

-I started with the quick rustscan for port & service scan, this showed me multiple open ports open & running in the target host:
+Commencing with a swift Rustscan to conduct a comprehensive port and service scan:

 ```Rust
 sudo rustscan -a 10.10.153.17 -- -sC -sV -vv -oN result_nmap